 The information and content held on our Website is deployed geographically to maximise user experience.
 All information that could identify individuals within the European Union is stored exclusively within the European Union.
 We will never share your user information with third parties for promotional purposes.

-We hold our data with Zoho which is contracted by use for the provision of technical services.
-We remain responsible at all times for the security of your information, but if you want to know more about how we interact with Zoho you can view their Privacy Notice, amongst their other policies https://www.zoho.com/privacy.html .
+We hold our data with Zoho who are contracted by us for the provision of technical services.
+We remain responsible at all times for the security of your information, but if you want to know more about how we interact with Zoho you can view their Privacy Notice, amongst their other policies here.

 What we do to ensure the security of your personal information